 Many of our international students decide to stay in Canada after they graduate in order to start their career.
 If this is something that you are considering, you will want to start building connections as soon as you arrive with people who will help you to become part of your community and access opportunities for employment and other activities.
 The next videos discuss the importance of networking, and strategies for making connections in Canada.

 VIDEO: Networking for & through your Career (5:25)

 VIDEO: Making your Home in a New Community (4:28)

 VIDEO: Making Connections in Manitoba – Norlan Page (4:23)

-PERSONAL ACTION PLAN: As you are coming to the end of this Cultural Awareness Course, look again at your personal action plan.
+PERSONAL ACTION PLAN: As you are coming to the end of this Cultural Orientation, look again at your personal action plan.
 This is a good opportunity to organize your planned actions – what you need to do now, what you should do just before / after you travel, etc.

 If you want to get some feedback on your plan, feel free to share it with me, along with your questions.
 Send it by email to email@example.com We may be able to suggest additional things you can do to make your plan better.